Legumes are a family of plants used for food. They include peanuts, soya, lupin, green beans, green peas and fenugreek.

 More serious symptoms of a food allergy may include:

 - Swelling in the face, throat and/or mouth

 - Difficulty breathing

 The term for this more serious form of allergy is anaphylaxis.
 In extreme cases there could be a dramatic fall in blood pressure (anaphylactic shock).
 The person may become weak and floppy and may have a sense of something terrible happening.
 This may lead to collapse and unconsciousness.
 On rare occasions, death from a food allergy can occur.

-See the links at the foot of the page for a more details about anaphylaxis and its treatment.
+See the links at the end of this article for more details about anaphylaxis and its treatment.